-Notwithstanding anything to the contrary in this policy, while a complainant has the right to learn the outcome of his/her complaint (i.e., to the complaint was investigated and whether learn whether discrimination/harassment was found), the School shall not disclose to a complainant any sanction or discipline recommended or imposed upon a student or employee to the extent such disclosure is prohibited by the Family Educational Rights and Privacy Act (FERPA) or other applicable laws, regulations, rules, constitutional requirements, or orders.
+Notwithstanding anything to the contrary in this policy, while a complainant has the right to learn the outcome of his/her complaint (i.e., to the was investigated learn whether complaint and whether discrimination/harassment was found), the School shall not disclose to a complainant any sanction or discipline recommended or imposed upon a student or employee to the extent such disclosure is prohibited by the Family Educational Rights and Privacy Act (FERPA) or other applicable laws, regulations, rules, constitutional requirements, or orders.
 (An exception may apply, for example, in the case of a sanction that directly relates to the victim, such as an order that a violator/perpetrator/harasser stav away from the victim.)

-APPENDIX F
+APPENDIX D